 Sheldon Adelson, billionaire casino owner.
 He dropped out of City College of New York to become a court reporter.
 He made his first fortune doing trade shows.

 Trace Adkins, country music singer and songwriter, actor.
-He studied at Louisiana Tech University but never officially graduated.
+He attended Louisiana Tech University to play football, but dropped out after a year when he injured his knee and couldn’t play football anymore.
 Instead, he went to work on an oil rig before launching his singing career.

 Mortimer Adler, author, educator, editor.
 He left high school at the age of 15 to work.
 He later received his high school equivalency degree and attended Columbia University.